-The following projects from the Hoh River system were ranked by the NPCLE Technical Committee as high priority projects for salmon recovery in 2019.
-Some of these projects have been fully or partially funded but none of them has been fully implemented on the ground.
-Each projects "status" at the time of publication is indicated at the end of its description.
+The following projects from the Hoh River system were ranked by the NPCLE Technical Committee as high priority projects for salmonid recovery in 2021.
+Some of these projects have been fully or partially funded, but none of them has been fully implemented on the ground.
+Each project's "status" at the time of publication is indicated at the end of its description.

-2.1.2.1 Title of Project: Low Water Access Inventory.
+2.1.2.1 Title of Project: Glacial retreat and sediment flux assessment of the Hoh River.

-Location: Hoh River Basin tributaries.
+Location: Hoh River mainstem.

-Issue/Limiting Factor being addressed: Fish passage during low water.
+Issue/Limiting Factor being addressed: Water quality and sedimentation.